msu/csci-432-fall2021/misc.md

 Choose your own adventure!
 Each of these assignments is worth up to 10 points.
 The total (capped at 100) is counted as a homework grade.
-The first three assignemnts can be completed at any time BEFORE the last week of classes, but the other miscelaneous assignments have a specific due date.
+The first three assignments can be completed at any time BEFORE the last week of classes, but the other miscelaneous assignments have a specific due date.

 Some assignments will have specific requirements.
 However, for most events, use